 6.2 Safeguarding and Mental Capacity Lead Manager

-The lead manager for safeguarding and Mental Capacity within Age UK Salford is Cath Barningham.
-The deputy lead is Vanda Groves
+The lead for safeguarding and Mental Capacity within Age UK Salford and Trafford is Carmel Berke.
+The deputy leads are Lee Turnbull and Vanda Groves.
+In the case of the safeguarding lead being unavailable, deputies should be contacted: